kyverno/kyverno-envoy-plugin/docs/DocsArchitecture.md

 ## Kyverno Authorization Server with Istio Service Mesh

-Istio is an open source service mesh for manageing the different microservices that make up a cloud-native application .
-Istio provides a mechanism to use a service as an external authorizer with the [AuthorizationPolicy API](https://istio.io/latest/docs/tasks/security/authorization/authz-custom/) .
+Istio is an open source service mesh for managing the different microservices that make up a cloud-native application.
+Istio provides a mechanism to use a service as an external authorizer with the [AuthorizationPolicy API](https://istio.io/latest/docs/tasks/security/authorization/authz-custom/).

-The Istio service mesh already uses the envoy proxy so we will integrate our kyverno authorization server with istio envoy proxy , for this external authorization server implementation istio provides feature in the Istio authorization policy using action field value set to be `CUSTOM` to delegate the access control to an external authorization system which will be our kyverno authorization server
+The Istio service mesh already uses the envoy proxy so we will integrate our kyverno authorization server with istio envoy proxy, for this external authorization server implementation istio provides feature in the Istio authorization policy using action field value set to be `CUSTOM` to delegate the access control to an external authorization system which will be our kyverno authorization server

 #### Deployment of external authorizaion server